sunfounder/SunFounder_Super_Kit_V3.0_for_Raspberry_Pi/docs/source/Lesson_1_blinking_led.rst

     command “./” indicates the current directory.
 The whole command is to run the *01_blinkLed* in the current directory.

+    If it does not work after running, please refer to :ref:`C code is not working?`

 .. image:: media/image104.png
     :align: center

 If you want to view the code *01_blinkLed.c*, press **Ctrl + C** to stop running the code.
 Then type the following command to open it:

+.. raw:: html

+    <run></run>

 .. code-block::

     nano 01_blinkLed.c